offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 ## Endpoints

-`{bm} /(Resources\/Endpoints)_TOPIC/i`
+`{bm} /(Kinds\/Endpoints)_TOPIC/i`

-Endpoints (plural) is a Kubernetes resource that simply holds a list of IP addresses and ports.
-It's used by higher-level Kubernetes resources to simplify routing.
+Endpoints (plural) is a kind that simply holds a list of IP addresses and ports.
+It's used by higher-level kinds to simplify routing.
 For example, an endpoints resource may direct to all the nodes that make up a sharded database server.

 Example manifest: